1980 Finally Philly

 Slowly at first, the Phillies soon turned it on for the home stretch, going 36-19 in the wake of Green’s rant.
 Equally helpful was a season-ending injury to Willie Stargell, the Pirates’ 1979 hero; the Bucs were 16-29 after his departure and quickly exited the NL East race.

 One Phillie who certainly heeded Green’s anger was Mike Schmidt.
-The all-star third baseman, suffering his own love-hate relationshipSchmidt on the Philly fans and press: “Philadelphia is the only city where you experience the thrill of victory one day and the agony of reading about it the next day.” with Philadelphia fans, shredded apart a long-standing label as a choke artist in the clutch.
+The star third baseman, suffering his own love-hate relationshipSchmidt on the local fans and press: “Philadelphia is the only city where you experience the thrill of victory one day and the agony of reading about it the next day.” with Philadelphia fans, shredded apart a long-standing label as a choke artist in the clutch.
 He hit .338 with 21 home runs and 48 RBIs over the last 55 games, had numerous game-winning hits, and smacked an extra-inning home run to clinch the NL East at Montreal—who had been running neck-to-neck with the Phillies through most of September.
 Schmidt’s heroics won him the NL’s Most Valuable Player award for the first—but not last—time.

 The Phillies were also buoyed in the end by Carlton, who at 35 won his third—but not last—Cy Young Award with a 24-9 record, a 2.34 earned run average and 286 strikeouts in 304 innings; and by Rose and reliever Tug McGrawMcGraw allowed just one earned run in 39.1 innings of work after Green’s chewing out in Pittsburgh., two of the game’s cockiest players, whose postseason experiences and attitudes may have helped gel an otherwise lost clubhouse.